vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

-To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `SummarizationRequest` alongside your query.
-This produces a `summary` that attempts to answer the end-user's question, citing the results as references.
+To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `summarization` that attempts to answer the end-user's question, citing the results as references.
 For more information, read about [Retrieval Augmented Generation](/docs/learn/grounded-generation/grounded-generation-overview).

-The `summary` object enables you to tailor the results of the query summarization.
+The `summarization` object enables you to tailor the results of the query summarization.
 Growth users can specify the `maxSummarizedResults` and `responseLang`.